Estonia: World War II

+The Red Army troops moving into military bases in Estonia in October 1939, after the Soviet Union had forced Estonia to sign the Bases Treaty.

-A week before the outbreak of World War II, the 23 August 1939 Nazi-Soviet Pact secretly assigned Estonia to the Soviet Union's sphere of influence.
-In September 1939, during the Soviet invasion of Poland, Joseph Stalin pressured the Estonian government into signing a "mutual assistance treaty", allowing the USSR to establish military bases in Estonia.
-On 14 June 1940, the Soviet Union instituted a full naval and air blockade on Estonia, and on 16 June, demanded free passage of the Red Army into Estonia and the establishment of a pro-Soviet government.
-Feeling that resistance was hopeless, the Estonian government complied and Soviet occupation began.
-On 6 August 1940, Estonia was annexed by the Soviet Union; the administrative subunit of the USSR from then on was formally named the Estonian SSR.
+A week before the outbreak of World War II, on 23 August 1939, Nazi Germany and the Stalinist Soviet Union signed the Molotov–Ribbentrop Pact.
+In the pact's secret protocol Poland, Romania, Lithuania, Latvia, Estonia and Finland were divided between USSR and Germany into "spheres of influence", with Estonia assigned to the Soviet "sphere".
+On 24 September 1939, the Soviet dictator Stalin presented the Estonian government an ultimatum demanding that Estonia immediately sign a treaty that would allow the USSR to establish military bases in Estonia, or else face war.
+The Estonian government decided to avoid military conflict, and a "mutual assistance treaty" was signed in Moscow on 28 September 1939.
+On 14 June 1940 the Soviet Union instituted a full naval and air blockade on Estonia.
+On the same day, the airliner Kaleva was shot down by the Soviet Air Force.
+On 16 June, the USSR presented an ultimatum demanding completely free passage of the Red Army into Estonia and the establishment of a pro-Soviet government.
+Feeling that resistance was hopeless, the Estonian government complied and, on the next day, the whole country was occupied.
+On 6 August 1940, Estonia was annexed by the Soviet Union as the Estonian SSR.